 Other income (loss)

-Realized and unrealized loss on marketable equity securities
+Realized and unrealized gain (loss) from marketable securities

-Weighted average number of common shares outstanding – basic and diluted
+Weighted average number of shares of common stock used in computing basic and diluted net loss per share